-After the clusters are created, you can operate your clusters with the OpenShift web console or with the OpenShift Cluster Manager.
-The ROSA service also uses OpenShift APIs.
-These tools provide a standardized OpenShift experience to leverage your existing skills and tools knowledge.
+You subscribe to the service directly from your AWS account.
+After the clusters are created, you can operate your clusters with the OpenShift web console or through Red Hat OpenShift Cluster Manager.
+The ROSA service also uses OpenShift APIs and command-line interface (CLI) tools.
+These tools provide a standardized OpenShift experience to use your existing skills and tools knowledge.

 You receive OpenShift updates with new feature releases and a shared, common source for alignment with OpenShift Container Platform.
 ROSA supports the same versions of OpenShift as Red Hat OpenShift Dedicated and OpenShift Container Platform to achieve version consistency.

-The Amazon Web Services (AWS) Security Token Service (STS) is a global web service that provides short-term credentials for IAM or federated users.
-You can use AWS STS with Red Hat OpenShift Service on AWS (ROSA) to allocate temporary, limited-privilege credentials for component-specific IAM roles.
+AWS STS is a global web service that provides short-term credentials for IAM or federated users.
+ROSA with STS is the recommended credential mode for ROSA clusters.
+You can use AWS STS with ROSA to allocate temporary, limited-privilege credentials for component-specific IAM roles.
 The service enables cluster components to make AWS API calls using secure cloud resource management practices.

 You can use the

-rosa CLI to create the IAM role, policy and identity provider resources that are required for ROSA clusters that use STS.
+rosa CLI to create the IAM role, policy, and identity provider resources that are required for ROSA clusters that use STS.

 AWS STS aligns with principles of least privilege and secure practices in cloud service resource management.
 The